redis/redis-doc/topics/key-specs.md

 **Note:**
 this isn't a perfect solution as the module writers can come up with anything.
 However, this mechanism should allow the extraction of key name arguments for the vast majority of commands.

+## notes

+Notes about non-obvious key specs considerations, if applicable.

 ## flags